Laterality and Directionality: How Does it Relate to Learning?February 16th, 2022

 - Play Twister

-- Fluency Training (improves directionality: left to right, letter orientation, and fluency)
+- Fluency Training (improves directionality: left to right, letter orientation, and reading fluency skills)

 Reading Fluency Training

 The Reading Fluency Training Program offers practice in improving visual discrimination, form constancy, and many other areas of perception.

 “When I first heard of Bonnie Terry’s Reading Fluency Training Program, I assumed it was only for beginning readers.
 Not so!
 It’s for everyone!
 My kids from 3rd to 6th grade are already benefiting from it and we’ve only been using it for a week.
 Their reading speed, confidence, and comprehension are going up by leaps and bounds!”